Data publishing: Data files as supplementary material

 A large number of journals and publishers support supplementary material being attached to research articles, including datasets.
 Though historically such material might have been distributed only by request or on microform to libraries, journals today typically host such material online.
 Supplementary material is available to subscribers to the journal or, if the article or journal is open access, to everyone.

 Data repositories

 There are a large number of data repositories, on both general and specialized topics.
 Many repositories are disciplinary repositories, focused on a particular research discipline such as the UK Data Service which is a trusted digital repository of social, economic and humanities data.
 Repositories may be free for researchers to upload their data or may charge a one-time or ongoing fee for hosting the data.
 These repositories offer a publicly accessible web interface for searching and browsing hosted datasets, and may include additional features such as a digital object identifier, for permanent citation of the data, and linking to associated published papers and code.

+Related to this, there are also data publishing services e.g. Open Context, a service for archaeology.
+Such services enable search, query, analysis and citation of each individual record of data.
+The granularity and integration allows for publication and public exhibition of data dynamically on the Web.